 We have always had the summer celebration on the first long weekend of August so this year it was Aug 1 and 2, 2021 (Sunday/Monday).
-We decided to feature gladiolus this year and we worried that there wouldn’t be enough glads but it turned out there was.
-Part of the reason we choose glads this year was the NAGC (North American Glad Council) wanted to feature Reg Powys-Lybbe as a speaker and record his talk for distribution to all the dahlia and glad clubs in USA and Canada.
-As Reg pointed out, he learned from experienced growers and producers, and he wants to pass along this knowledge.
+We decided to feature gladiolus this year and we worried that there wouldn’t be enough glads but it turned out there were.
+Part of the reason we chose glads this year was the NAGC (North American Glad Council) wanted to feature Reg Powys-Lybbe as a speaker and record his talk for distribution to all the dahlia and glad clubs in the USA and Canada.
+As Reg pointed out, he learned from experienced growers and producers and he wants to pass along this knowledge.
 Reg is a well-known grower and exhibitor of both glads and dahlias and has propagated several new varieties of both.
 He and Marlene are the editors of the “Canadian Gladiolus Society Annual” which is an awesome booklet full of interesting articles.
 Ken Jensen oversaw procuring the videographers (a teacher and his son) who did an excellent job.
 We have not seen the finished product yet, but they were very nice people and had all the equipment needed including directional mics.
 I think the NAGC will be very happy with the resulting video.

 The two hours went by fast and then we took a break for lunch.
 After lunch Reg touched on a few more points, like how to add props to your arrangement display, and then we all got busy making our own arrangements with the large supply of glads (and dahlias) and fillers available.
-Green containers with oasis were all ready for us to use.
+Green containers with oases were all ready for us to use.

 An excellent supper was provided for everyone starting at 5:00 pm consisting of roast beef (cooked by Darrell Hatt), salads and desserts.
-Water bottles were kept in a cooler of ice all day and juice and lemonade were also available through-out the event.
+Water bottles were kept in a cooler of ice all day and juice and lemonade were also available throughout the event.
 Everything wrapped up around 7 or 8 pm.

 Lunch was leftovers from the night before which was beef, buns and desserts.